Economic diplomacy: Indonesia with Canada

+Guatemala

+Guatemala is a potential partner for Indonesia in strategic cooperation in the palm oil industry sector.
+Both countries share the same vision in fighting for sustainable and equitable palm oil diplomacy at the global level.
+Indonesia and Guatemala are exploring the possibility of closer cooperation by seeking Guatemala's membership in the Council of Palm Oil Producing Countries (CPOPC).
+Guatemala's participation in this organization is expected to strengthen the position of palm oil producing countries in facing global challenges, while encouraging more sustainable and highly competitive industry practices.

 Case studies

 2010 Nobel Peace Prize

 In response to the 2010 Nobel Peace Prize going to Chinese dissident Liu Xiaobo from the Norwegian Nobel Committee, China froze free trade agreement negotiations with Norway and imposed new veterinary inspections on imports of Norwegian salmon.
 This caused the volume of salmon imports from Norway to shrink by 60% in 2011.